Buying real estate in the Dominican Republic?

 Sources: World Population Review, The Global Economy, Insider Monkey, NIC MAP Vision, Worldometers

-11) Solar-powered homes face more demand as energy independence becomes the ultimate selling point
+11) Interest in solar-powered homes will grow as energy independence becomes a key selling point

 In the Dominican Republic, electricity costs have surged, making energy independence a hot topic for homeowners.